European and British contacts with China 1700-1800

 Trading with China

 The traders who sailed the seas were there to make a profit.
 In 1557 Portugal had secured control of Macau leading to a stranglehold of the Guangzhou (Canton) trade.
 However near the end of the century, in 1684, the English East India Company did manage to establish their first factory (warehouse) at Guangzhou.
-As Portuguese foreign activities dwindled in the 17th century it was the Dutch who became the next main foreign traders .
-It was only after the Jesuit influence at the Imperial court was lost that Protestant nations, such as the Netherlands were permitted to trade.
+As Portuguese foreign activities dwindled in the 17th century it was the Dutch who became the next to lead foreign trade .
+It was only after the Jesuit influence at the Imperial court was lost that Protestant nations, such as the Netherlands were permitted to trade in China.

 One event poisoned Chinese-European relations.
 This was the behavior of the Dutch at Jakarta (then known as Batavia) on the island of Java where a large overseas Chinese community had built up rapidly.
 In 1740 the Chinese community revolted over their abysmal pay and conditions.
 The Dutch reaction was brutal - the whole community of 10,000 people was slaughtered by the Dutch.
 Chinese trust in all European traders was greatly damaged thereafter.